ilci66/memory-game/README.md

 ### How It Works
 Array of 18 items is shuffled and rendered twice in the random order guaranteeing the render of the same image twice.
 Clicks on the grid items adds the image to the clicked grid item.
-For now the game lets the user open 2 cards at but match non-match logics not added yet.

 ### Technology Used
 *   Javascript